qmacro/managed-associations-in-cap/guide/README.md

 ### Notes

-> If you don't see the warnings described as follows, simply restart the `./utils/monedmx` and `./utils/monsql` scripts.
+> If you don't see the warnings described as follows, simply restart the `./utils/monedmx` and `./utils/monsql` scripts as described in the previous step.

 EDMX: There are warnings when generating the EDMX, as follows: